PostHog/posthog.com/contents/handbook/product/per-product-growth-reviews.md

 ### Deep dives

 In each growth review, we usually do a couple of deep dives.
-Topics can be proposed in a preceeding growth review, by team members, or it is simply something the Product Manager finds worthwhile.
+Topics can be proposed in a preceding growth review, by team members, or it is simply something the Product Manager finds worthwhile.
 Here are a couple of examples:

 - Why was churn so high last month?
 Can we identify any reasons?
 - Where in the onboarding funnel do new users struggle?